pyeventsourcing/eventsourcing/docs/topics/domain.rst

     @dataclass
     class Index(Aggregate):
         name: str
-        ref: UUID
+        ref: Optional[UUID]

         @staticmethod
         def create_id(name: str):
             return uuid5(NAMESPACE_URL, f"/pages/{name}")

         @event("RefUpdated")
-        def update_ref(self, ref: UUID):
+        def update_ref(self, ref: Optional[UUID]):
             self.ref = ref

+This example also demonstrates the how version 5 UUIDs can be created from the arguments used to create an aggregate.
+If a ``create_id`` method is defined on the aggregate class, the base class method :class:`~eventsourcing.domain.MetaAggregate.create_id()`` will be overridden.
+It will return a UUID that is a function of the arguments used to create the aggregate.
+The arguments used in this method must be a subset of the arguments used to create the aggregate.
+The base class method simply returns a version 4 UUID, which is the default behaviour for generating aggregate IDs.

-Please note, when using the dataclass way of defining the ``__init__()`` method with class annotations it will help to inform your IDE of the ``__init__()`` method signature to add the dataclass decorator to the aggregate class definition.
-Using the dataclass decorator helps with code completion and syntax checking, but the code will run just the same with or without the dataclass decorator.
+Please note, when using the dataclass-style for defining ``__init__()`` methods, using the :data:`@dataclass` decorator will inform your IDE of the method signature.
+The annotations will in any case be used to create an ``__init__()`` method when the class does not already have an ``__init__()``.
+Using the dataclass decorator merely enables code completion and syntax checking, but the code will run just the same with or without the :data:`@dataclass` decorator being applied to aggregate classes that are defined using this style.

 .. code:: python